 I’m a writer based in Lancashire, North West UK.
 Synesthetic.
 Blessed with, and occasionally bewildered, by ADHD but always driven by an insatiable curiosity for stories, people, travel and bizarre ideas.
-I’m in the later stages of editing my first novel: a coming of age, wacky road trip with a serious heart and a sprinkling of whimsy.
+I’m currently working on my second novel and seeking representation for my first which is a coming of age, wacky road trip with a serious heart and a sprinkling of whimsy.

 So, welcome to my website.
 You’re maybe my third visitor.
 Excellent!
 I can say what I want and no one’ll ever know.
 Here, you’ll find creative writing tips, travel stories, and anything else that grabs my fancy in a humorous, left-field kind of way.

 I’m a glutton for putting tragedy and humour together.
 Makes sense when you tune into the opposites and contradictions which surround us.
 Do you like bright, perky lime juice and dark, broody muscovado sugar?
 A dazzling sun breaking through a mercurial cloud?
 Scary clowns?
 OK, maybe not scary clowns.
 There seems to be some kind of mass clown phobia sweeping the UK at the moment.
 No idea why.
 I love scary clowns.
 But anyway…